 Not all annuity providers offer enhanced annuities, so you should always shop around as many providers as possible if you think you qualify for one.

-There are a number of enhanced annuities specialists, such as Just Retirement, MGM Advantage and Partnership.
+There are a number of enhanced annuities specialists, such as Partnership and Retirement Advantage.

-Additionally, they are provided by mainstream firms such as Aviva, Canada Life, Legal & General, LV=, Prudential and Reliance Mutual.
+Additionally, they are provided by mainstream firms such as Aviva, Canada Life, Legal & General, LV=, Scottish Widows and Prudential.